lldap/lldap/example_configs/pfsense.md

 ### Remaining Server Configuration

-Enable the following options on the OPNsense configuration page for your LLDAP server (the same page where you entered the prior configuration):
+Enable the following options on the pfSense configuration page for your LLDAP server (the same page where you entered the prior configuration):

 - UTF8 Encodes: `Checked`
 - Username Alterations: `Unchecked`